adriablancafort/rag-iris-dnd/README.md

-# User guide
+# Retrieval Augmented Generation Assistant

-The Retrieval Augmented Generation Assistant is an intelligent chatbot that enables users to ask questions about information that was not available in the training dataset of the Large Language Model being used.
-To achieve so, the user Just has to introduce any URL (it works both with pages and PDFs) and Augmented Generation Assistant will be able to answer questions about that content:
+The [Retrieval Augmented Generation Assistant](https://rag-assistant.pages.dev) is an intelligent chatbot that enables users to ask questions about information that was not available in the training dataset of the Large Language Model being used.

+To achieve so, the user just has to introduce any URL (it works both with webpages and PDFs) and Retrieval Augmented Generation Assistant will be able to answer questions about that content:

 ![Retrieval Augmented Generation Assistant](https://github.com/adriablancafort/retrieval-augmented-generation-assistant-hackupc24/assets/76774853/d735261b-517f-4dd2-b961-de81d9c84e69)

+**Note:** This project was developed during the HackUPC 2024.
+[See it on DevPost](https://devpost.com/software/retrieval-augmented-generation-iris-intersystems)

 ## Features

-- **Webpage Data Loading Placeholder:** The chatbot includes a placeholder for loading data from a webpage.
-Users can provide the URL of the webpage they are interested in, and the chatbot will retrieve relevant information from the webpage in real-time.
+- **Specify Data Source Input:** The chatbot includes an input to specify the desired data source.
+Users can provide the URL of the webpage or PDF they are interested in, and the chatbot will retrieve relevant information from the webpage in real-time.

-- **Information Query Placeholder:** The chatbot offers a second placeholder where users can ask questions or request specific information about the loaded webpage.
-Users can inquire about various aspects of the webpage, such as its title, meta description, keywords, headings, images, links, and more.
+- **Information Query Input:** The chatbot offers a second input where users can ask questions or request specific information about the loaded webpage or PDF.
+Users can inquire about any information available in the webpage, such as its title, meta description, keywords, headings, images, links, and more.

 ## Usage

 To use the Webpage Information Chatbot, follow these steps:

-1. Provide the URL of the webpage you want to analyze in the designated input field.
+1. Provide the URL of the webpage or PDF you want to analyze in the designated input field.
-2. Ask questions or request specific information about the webpage in the chat interface.
+2. Ask questions or request specific information about the webpage or PDF in the chat interface.
-3. Receive intelligent responses from the chatbot, which will provide relevant information extracted from the webpage.
+3. Receive intelligent responses from the chatbot, which will provide relevant information extracted from the webpage or PDF.

-# Retrieval-Augmented Generation Assistant API
+# Retrieval Augmented Generation Assistant API

 Welcome to the Retrieval-Augmented Generation Assistant API documentation.
 This API is designed to provide users with functionalities for retrieving information from URLs and generating responses to user prompts or questions based on the retrieved content.